-Memory retention mode (1⁄4MEM_RET, 1⁄2MEM_RET, 3⁄4MEM_RET, or FULL_MEM_RET mode) allows the L3 cache and snoop filter RAMs to be put into retention and disables the control logic in the DSU.
+Memory retention mode (1⁄4MEM_RET, 1⁄2MEM_RET, 3⁄4MEM_RET, or FULL_MEM_RET mode) allows the L3 cache and snoop filter RAMs to be put into retention.
+Memory retention mode also disables the control logic in the DSU.

 Memory retention mode can be entered when the DSU is idle and all cores are OFF.
 In this mode, the L3 cache cannot process ACP or snoop requests.